 Tuesday, 7 July 2020

 In 1977 John Noakes, Blue Peter's most unlikely Action Man, was about to climb Nelson's Column in London's Trafalgar Square - without a safety harness and wearing nothing more than a car coat and a pair of flares.
-His mission - to help clean pigeon droppings off the statue of Nelson.
+His mission - to help clean pigeon guano off Nelson's noggin.